Knee Surgery · Adelaide

 • X-ray evidence of significant joint space loss consistent with symptoms

 The decision is based on symptoms and the impact on your life - not on age or X-ray findings alone.
-Dr Liew assesses each patient individually, taking into account their overall health, activity goals, and expectations.
+Surgery is considered only once non-operative ways to manage knee arthritis have been explored.
+Dr Liew assesses each patient individually, taking into account their overall health, activity goals, and expectations - and is transparent about the cost of joint replacement from the outset.

 03